xitu/gold-miner/TODO1/intermediate-design-patterns-in-swift.md

 Taking each section in turn:

-1. Define your _Command_ type, and declare its behavior to accept a collection of past turns that you can iterate over using the _Iterator_ design pattern.
+1. Define your **Command** type, and declare its behavior to accept a collection of past turns that you can iterate over using the **迭代器** design pattern.

 2. Declare a concrete implementation of `Scorer` that will score turns based on whether they matched or not.

-3. Use the _Iterator_ design pattern to iterate over past turns.
+3. Use the **迭代器** design pattern to iterate over past turns.

 4. Compute the score as +1 for a matched turn and -1 for a non-matched turn.

-Now open _TurnController.swift_ and add the following line near the end, just before the closing brace:
+Now open **TurnController.swift** and add the following line near the end, just before the closing brace:

 ```swift
 private let scorer: Scorer